- When working with a REALTOR®, rest assured that every home detail is handled – from open house notes to closing table negotiations.

 In the weeks before closing, agents work alongside their buyers and seller clients to finalize several different processes, including:

 - An official inspection

-- A detailed financial and credit check, and final mortgage approval
+- A detailed financial and credit check

 - The final title research and approval